 The ISM manufacturing index is closely watched in part because it’s the first major economic report for each month.
 April’s big gain followed a series of weaker reports in recent weeks that showed hiring slowed, applications for unemployment benefits rose and factory output dropped.

-"This survey will ease concerns that the softer tone of the incoming news in recent months marked the start of a renewed slowdown in growth," Paul Dales, an economist at Capital
+"This survey will ease concerns that the softer tone of the incoming news in recent months marked the start of a renewed slowdown in growth," Paul Dales, an economist at Capital Economics, said in a note to clients.
+"We think the latest recovery is made of sterner stuff, although we doubt it will set the world alight."

 The latest reading is well above the recession low of 33.1 and above the long-run average of 52.8.
 But it’s still below the pre-recession high of 61.4.